Children deserve safe places to walk and bike

 Research and Evaluation

-In 2006, the National Center developed a centralized data collection and reporting system to understand and evaluate the uptake of the Federal SRTS Program and look for changes in walking and bicycling participation.
-From 2007 – 2016, the National Center provided data processing services to all schools that collected school travel data using its instruments.
-This provided the opportunity to create a nationally standardized means of benchmarking and evaluating SRTS practice and resulted in trend reports and analysis of program reach.
 The travel patterns reported in 2016 by the National Center’s study of 720,000 parent surveys from 6,500 schools show a promising upward trend: walking to and from school increased from less than 14 percent to more than 17 percent of all school trips between 2007-08 and 2014.
-The National Center examined the role of child safety and Vision Zero programs in six US cities and conducted a two-year Vision Zero for Youth Demonstration Project in Philadelphia, PA.
+The National Center examined the role of child safety and Vision Zero programs in six US cities and conducted a two-year Vision Zero for Youth Demonstration Project in Philadelphia, PA from 2019-2021 and identified Nine Strategies Cities Use to Promote Safe, Active Travel for Children and Youth based on interviews with six cities that received the Vision Zero for Youth US Leadership Award in 2024.

 Tools and Training